xxing9703/optCorr_script/README.md

 ## Usage of optcorr_batch():

-  Run matlab, in command window, type
+  Run matlab, in command window, type in: (choose one of the following)

 <br /> **optcorr_batch();**
 call this function without any parameters will popup a FileOpenDialog to select the input file in elmaven output format (.csv) and save the outcome as (_ optcorr.xlsx) in the same folder